ilang-dev/i/README.md

 ---

 Here are the various forms that 𝚒-expression can take including pointwise binary, pointwise unary, and reduction.
-Note that logical `not` appears only as pointwise unary since that is its only valid form.
-Similiarly, only operators which have well-defined reductions appear as reduction expressions.
-Additionally, several operators when used in pointwise unary form are effectively no-ops as indicated, but are included for completeness.
+Some ops are not valid in all forms and are omitted.
+Other ops are valid but are effectively no-ops.
+These are indicated as such, but left in for completeness.

 | form              | expr       | psuedo tensor notation |
 | ----------------- | ---------- | ---------------------- |